mjggibson4/Practical2/Finalised/SoftwareDevelopment.md

 # Development Plan

 This project will be undertaken using an iterative to software development.
-In this approach, the software in constructed in stages each building on the functionality that was introduced within the last iteration.
+In this approach, the software in constructed in stages each building on the functionality that was introduced within the last iteration (Fronczak, 2019).

 <img src="https://github.com/mjggibson4/Practical2/blob/master/Images/IncrementalIterations.png" width="450">

 At the time of writing, it is intended to break this workflow into 4 stages:

+# References

+Fronczak S. (2019).
+Software Development Life Cycle (SDLC): Making Sense of the Different Methodologies.
+Available: https://www.plutora.com/blog/software-development-life-cycle-making-sense-of-the-different-methodologies.
+Last accessed 1st Jan 2020.